adwiii/CSCI_420_Robotics_Fall_2025/labs/lab1.md

 ## Roslaunch

 Having to run many different software components is common in robotics, but doing it manually by setting terminals as we have done is not practical, especially when deploying a system requires hundreds of processes to be run in specific ways.
 Another way that ROS helps to address system complexity is by making it easier to deploy multiple software components through **launch files**.
-Another benefit of a ROS launch file is that it automatically checks if a `roscore` is running, and if not, it starts one.

 ### Editing files
 Let's create a launch file to run all the software components of our rocket.
 First, we will edit the base `rocket.launch` file provided to you.
 To do this, open the `csci_420_robotics_labs/lab1_ws/src` directory in your preferred IDE.
 Docker conveniently allows your Ubuntu machine and your host machine to both access the files directly.
 This means that you can either edit the files directly in Ubuntu, or we recommend using a full-fledged IDE such as [Visual Studio Code](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/) on your host machine.
 For PyCharm, you can use the community edition, or students are eligible for a [free Educational License](https://www.jetbrains.com/community/education/#students) that provides access to the full commercial suite for free.